 Entire Senate Called To White House For North Korea Briefing Amid Rising Tensions

-The briefing to scheduled to occur on Wednesday(The White House/Flickr) President Trump at the White House
+The briefing to scheduled to occur on Wednesday(The White House/Flickr)

 President Donald Trump has invited the entire Senate to the White House on Wednesday, April 26th, to be briefed on the escalating tensions between the United States and North Korea.
 White House Press Secretary Sean Spicer announced the briefing on Monday, and noted that it was technically called by Senate Majority leader Mitch McConnell.
 The rare gathering of senators in this manner will feature briefings from top intelligence officials, to include Secretary Of Defense James Mattis, Secretary Of State Rex Tillerson and General Joseph Dunford, the Chairman of the Joint Chiefs of Staff.